cangokceaslan/express-swagger-producer/README.md

 ### Express Swagger Producer:

-This module is generated with the codes of [express-swagger-generator](https://npmjs.com/package/express-swagger-generator) which is currently not supporting TS environment or getting updates.
-This module supports TS environments.
-Whole package is converted into TypesScript.
-In addition to this, configuration of this library has one more feature.
-You can use openapi version key from now on.
+This module has same logic with [express-swagger-generator](https://npmjs.com/package/express-swagger-generator) library which currently doesn't support TS (TypeScript) environment or getting updates.
+This module is written with TS (TypeScript) and supports TS (TypeScript) environment.

+In addition to TypeScript environment support, this module has one more feature than express-swagger-generator.
+You can use swagger & openapi version keys with options as down below.

-You can visit [cangokceaslan.com](https://www.cangokceaslan.com ) for more details
+You can visit [cangokceaslan.com](https://www.cangokceaslan.com) for more details

 #### Installation